okidoki-jpg/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0-iam_betty -
-    switch current user to betty
+    switch active user to betty

 1-who_am_i -
-    display the current user
+    display the active user

+2-groups -
+    display groups that active user is in